arnaudroger/blog/_posts/2017-06-14-CompactStrings.md

     static final byte UTF16 = 1;
 ```

-most of the method then will do check the coder and dispatch to the specific implementation.
+most of the methods then will check the coder and dispatch to the specific implementation.

 ```java
     public int indexOf(int ch, int fromIndex) {